JuliansCastro/mmWave_5G_characterization/README.md

 # 5G path loss characterization at 60GHz

-5G path loss characterization using SIVERS Semiconductors EVK 6002 transceivers (60 GHz) and USRP B200 and B200mini for outdoor environments.
-Realized in the context of the course "Wireless Communications" at the Universidad Nacional de Colombia (UNAL) - Bogotá DC.
-Data are taken in the greenhouses of the university campus.
+5G path loss characterization based on data analytics and statistical machine learning using SIVERS Semiconductors EVK 6002 (60 GHz) and USRP B200 and B200mini outdoor transceivers.
+"Wireless Communications" project conducted at the National University of Colombia (UNAL) in Bogotá, DC.
+Data were collected in greenhouses on the university campus.

 Develop by: